Rugby. Ultimate frisbee. Flag football. Lacrosse. Peru’s vision is to offer a vast sports complex that would draw competitors from four hours away.

 “We’re looking to really create a destination point and be transformational,” city engineer Eric Carls said.

 And anyone worried about a big spike in their tax bill can rest easy.
 The city is a long, long way from breaking ground.
-The project would almost certainly be completed in phases.
+The project almost certainly would be completed in phases.

-“That’s why we’re currently still looking at potential private, public partnership in it all,” Carls said.
+“That’s why we’re currently still looking at potential private-public partnership in it all,” Carls said.
 “It wasn’t something that we went into thinking that the city could handle 100% on its own.”

-But a feasibility study has shown the city can support a sports complex, not least because of its proximity to Interstates 80 and 39.
+But a feasibility study has shown that the city can support a sports complex, not least because of its proximity to Interstates 80 and 39.

 “I think determining what property it would be located on is probably the next step,” Carls said.

-“If it’s not feasible from a land acquisition standpoint,” he said, “we certainly can pivot.”
+“If it’s not feasible from a land-acquisition standpoint,” he said, “we certainly can pivot.”

 :quality(70)/s3.amazonaws.com/arc-authors/shawmedia/638ad18c-1176-4018-bcef-b5560cf36d58.png)